HRGV/phyloFlash/docs/usage.md

  - `LIBNAME.inserthistogram` Histogram of detected insert sizes in tab-separated format, if paired-end reads were input.
 PDF and PNG versions are created for the HTML report if the `-html` option is set
  - `LIBNAME.idhistogram` Histogram of the % identity of reads vs. reference database sequences, in tab-separated format.
 PDF and PNG versions are created for the HTML report if the `-html` option is set
- - `LIBNAME.hitstats` Mapping statistics of reads mapping to the reference database, in tab-separated format.
-The unambiguous mapping hit counts are used to generate the NTU report
- - `LIBNAME.phyloFlash.NTUabundance.csv` the list of uniqe higher level taxa (e.g. orders for bacteria) in the order of  their apperance
+ - `LIBNAME.phyloFlash.NTUabundance.csv` the list of uniqe higher level taxa (e.g. orders for bacteria) in the order of their appearance

  - `LIBNAME.scaffolds.arch.gff` 16S rRNA gene predictions for assembled OTUs based on archaeal SSU rRNA hmm profile
  - `LIBNAME.scaffolds.bac.gff` 16S rRNA gene predictions for assembled OTUs based on bacterial SSU rRNA hmm profile